oplS15projects/FP4-proposal/README.md

 GUI which will take password and type of encryption and will allow you to manipulate a bank account.

 ## Group Responsibilities
-Tyler: Incharge of GUI for test GUI and bank.
+Tyler: In charge of GUI for test GUI and bank.

-Michael: Incharge of Caesar cipher and part of bank code.
+Michael: In charge of Caesar cipher and part of bank code.

-Matt: Incharge of Vigenere cipher and part of bank code.
+Matt: In charge of Vigenere cipher and part of bank code.

 ## Proposal Presentation Link
 [Google Presentation](https://docs.google.com/presentation/d/1CqUN65wKD8UlQcG6Gpj7xlaJtX4hBMUDCit0NEeUyRY/edit?usp=sharing)